Lepozepo/meteor-cordova-loader/README.md

 ================

+##### What does this do?
+It compiles all the files your meteor application needs to be compatible with cordova and it's plugins.
+You absolutely must run it in development before deploying to see changes reflected in production.

 ##### GETTING STARTED (iOS)
 #### Step 1: Create a Cordova project in your meteor project (so where you run mrt you run this)
 ````